How do I find an interpreter?

 How many interpreters do I need?

 Interpreting is physically and mentally demanding.
-Two interpreters are usually needed for meetings or training courses that are longer than one hour or where the content is very complicated.
-To protect the health and safety of interpreters, and to provide a good level of access for all, we recommend that two interpreters are booked to co-work these events.
+More than one interpreter is usually needed for meetings or training courses that are longer than one hour or where the content is very complicated.
+To protect the health and safety of interpreters, and to provide a good level of access for all, we recommend that two or more interpreters are booked to co-work these events.

 What information do I need to give to book an interpreter?